keithofaptos/TeamWork/README.md

    - Ensure that you have Ollama installed and running locally.
    - The application communicates with Ollama through its API.

-## Contributing

-Feel free to contribute to the project by opening issues or submitting pull requests.

 ## License

 This project is licensed under the MIT License.